Greg-GB/express-sendJSON/README.md

 # express-sendjson

-### Installation
+## Installation
 ```
 npm install express-sendjson
 ```

-Express-sendjson is a simple express response middleware that wraps res.status(#).json({}) with some additional metadata about the response by adding sendJSON to the response object.
+Express-sendjson is a simple express response middleware that wraps res.status(#).json({}) with some additional metadata about the response or error by adding sendJSON to the response object.

 Here are the default settings.
 ```json